 The Open Society European Policy Institute is the EU policy arm of the Open Society Foundations.
-We work to influence and inform EU policies, funding and external action to ensure that open society values are at the heart of what the European Union does, both inside and outside its borders.
+We work to foster open societies inside and outside Europe by leveraging the EU’s policies, legislation, funding, and political influence.

-The EU is capable of effectively promoting democracy, human rights and conflict management abroad, but this requires a robust approach to defending human rights, civil liberties and justice at home.
-The Open Society European Policy Institute’s role is to propose positive measures that will sustain those values within policies, and widen the political constituency in support of them and to raise a warning flag when European political actors are moving away from—or even undermining—the founding principles and fundamental values of the European Union.
+The European Union is capable of effectively promoting democracy, human rights, and conflict management abroad, but this requires a robust approach to defending human rights, civil liberties, and justice at home.
+The Open Society European Policy Institute’s role is to propose positive measures that will sustain those values within policies and widen the political constituency that supports them.
+We also work to provide warnings when European political actors are moving away from—or even undermining—the founding principles and fundamental values of the European Union.
 We pursue both of these roles by doing the following:

 - providing evidence and arguments to inform political debates and policy-making processes;

-- linking the OSF network with the EU institutions and member states;
+- linking the Open Society Foundations network with EU institutions and member states;

 - engaging in the broader debates about the EU’s future institutions and policies, in order to promote open society values within their operations; and

-The Open Society European Policy Institute works closely with the foundations and programs within the Open Society Foundations to help them expand their own capacity to do successful advocacy directed at the EU.
-We train and assist foundations and grantees with their engagement with policymakers and their participation in formal and informal consultations, from EU human rights dialogues, to the annual progress reports that the Commission publishes on enlargement and neighbourhood countries, and for EU annual programming of its financial assistance.
+The Open Society European Policy Institute works closely with Open Society foundations and programs to help them expand their own capacity to do successful advocacy directed at the European Union.
+We assist foundations and grantees with their engagement with policymakers and their participation in formal and informal consultations, from EU human rights dialogues to annual progress reports on enlargement and neighborhood countries.

 The Open Society Foundations’ Brussels office was established in 1997 as a policy and advocacy office.
 For Open Society Foundations’ funding opportunities, please see the grants section of this website.